 A nice surprise was receiving a phone call from her first and only true love.
 Later I found his love letters in a box, and I discovered the divorce was not his idea, but was a result more from the hold my grandmother had on her He was Sam Sr., the father of the cousin I talk about, Sam Jr.. and have dedicated this blog to.

 These memories make me take a deep breath.

 We have no idea how tonight will end or what tomorrow will bring.
-It could be the time to make things right, or at least forgive people in your hear.
+It could be the time to make things right, or at least forgive people in your heart.
 My aunt’s passion was dancing and she danced her whole life.
 She died dancing with a man who loved her.
 She danced up to her last step.

 Smoked Salmon Cheesecake

 I’ve made this three ways.
 One six inch cheesecake with a potato chip crust, one four inch cheesecake with no crust and one in a mason jar.
-This recipe will make two six inch cheesecake, a larger 10 inch cheesecake or the three ways I mentioned.
+This recipe will make two six inch cheesecakes, a larger 10 inch cheesecake or the three ways I mentioned.
 If you do use mason jars, pay attention to the changes I make in the recipe.